 Violations of the BAIID program for habitual offenders are divided into "minor" and "major" categories.

 Minor violations will result in a 3-month extension of the time before you may request another license appeal hearing.

 Major violations will result in the immediate reinstatement of your original driver license revocation/denial.
 You may appeal that action to the DAAD.
 The appeal must be in writing, and must be submitted within 14 days after the effective date of the reinstatement.

 BAIID REQUIRED FOR AN OFFENDER WITH A HIGH BAC:

-If you decide that you want the restricted license, you will have 2 months after the BAIID is installed to become familiar with the device, and to learn that certain substances, such as mouth wash, may cause the device to record a test failure.
-After the first 2 months, if monitoring of the BAIID reveals any instance of a .025 or higher BAC reading, you will receive another 1-year suspension of your driver license, and again be eligible for a restricted license after servicing 45 days of the suspension if a BAIID is properly installed on every vehicle you operate.
+If you decide that you want the restricted license, you will have 2 months after the BAIID is installed to become familiar with the device, and to learn that certain substances, such as mouth wash, may cause the device to record a start-up test failure.
+After the first 2 moths, any instance of a .025 or higher BAC reading will result in another 1-year suspension.
+However, any rolling retest failure will result in an additional 1-year suspension of your driver license.
+You may be eligible for another restricted license after serving 45 days of suspension if a BAIID is properly installed on every vehicle you operate.